An exhibition of prints and photomontage by Claude Cahun & Marcel Moore and a programme of events celebrating and exploring their lives and legacies.

 This exhibition is organised by Susan Demuth, translator of Cancelled Confessions, a book which reveals Cahun to also be a major surrealist writer and pioneering radical queer theorist, almost a century ahead of her time.

-contemporary practices and discourses around queer ecologies, anti-fascism, autotheory, gender expansiveness, and trans liberation.
-A new generation of readers is
+Cancelled Confessions is a remarkably prescient work, with deep resonance for contemporary practices and discourses around queer ecologies, anti-fascism, autotheory, gender expansiveness, and trans liberation.
+A new generation of readers is eagerly discovering Cahun.

 ‘Cahun was a pioneer of gender-bending role-playing… eerily ahead of her time, she has attracted an almost cult-like following.
 I am a huge fan.’
 David Bowie, 2007.